 If you’ve just stumbled upon this blog, the first series of posts is an introduction and overview of why and how I created an alternate reality game for my 7th grade English classroom.
 If you want to know more about that, check it out and tweet me with any questions!
 I also recommend checking out the guide I co-authored with Paul Darvasi on his blog, as well as his fantastic series on the ARG he created for his 12th grade students.

-This will be the first post discussing the mixed media unit I put together for my 9th grade English class that combines Sam Barlow‘s excellent video game Her Story with a series of short stories to study the infamous unreliable narrator.
+This will be the first of three entries discussing the mixed media unit I put together for my 9th grade English class that combines Sam Barlow‘s excellent video game Her Story with a series of short stories to study the infamous unreliable narrator.

 I’ve always been intrigued by an unreliable narrator.
 As someone who has always been fascinated by games, it makes sense: an unreliable narrator inherently creates a contest between narrator and reader.
 Not only must the reader evaluate the layers of the story itself but then they must ask if the “facts” of the story are, indeed, even facts.
 A story as simple as Shirley Jackson’s Charles becomes a delightful literary prank that reminds us that we all tend to believe what we want to believe, even when the uncomfortable truth is staring you right in the face at the dinner table.